sarbjeetkumar/ProjectData-Representation-and-Querying-Project-2015/README.md

 **"Longitude"**  | The long version of the longtitute coordinates

-This all feilds must be passed to the body of the request. which **Returns** a json object with response value .
+This all feilds must be passed to the body of the request. which **Returns** a json object with response value .When you want to add a new disable car park.

 **Response**